Healthcare in the United States: Demographic differences

-The increase of artificial intelligence (AI) in health care raises issues equity and bias related to how health applications are developed and used.
-A recent scoping review identified 18 equity issues with 15 strategies to address them to try to ensure AI applications equitably meet the needs of the populations intended to benefit from them.
+The increase of artificial intelligence (AI) in health care raises issues of equity and bias related to how health applications are developed and used.
+AI expansion is now of serious global interest towards public and private investment.
+The Harrow Council launched the IBM Watson Care Manager system to match individuals, considering budget, with a provider and develop individual care plans.
+Within the US, the FDA in 2017 cleared an AI medical imaging platform for clinical use as well as future devices.
+A recent scoping review identified 18 equity issues with 15 strategies to address them to try to ensure that AI applications equitably meet the needs of the populations intended to benefit from them.